 How to build retaining walls to terrace a sloping garden.
-If you do decide to terrace the slope yourself it will be worth the hard graft, stopping the impact of erosion by forming even a short slope into terraces will save money on plants and make the area more workable, also lawned areas will be easier to cut.
+If you do decide to terrace the slope yourself it will be worth the hard graft, stopping the impact of erosion by forming even a short slope into terraces will save money on plants and make the area more workable, also lawns will be much easier to cut.
 You can use a range of materials to form the retaining walls from the two main ones we have discussed earlier, treated wood or stone, through to house bricks (reclaimed brick makes an attractive wall), concrete, quarry rocks and if the terracing isn't very steep you can use compacted piled earth.
 The durability of the wall will depend on the material you use and the quality of the footings you build the wall on.

 Basic design advice for building a retaining wall.
 Try to keep the maximum height of your walls to about two foot.
 If you build higher make sure the retaining wall leans slightly back into the soil.
 Retaining walls take a lot of pressure from the weight of the soil and rain water (a single cubic foot of wet soil can weigh up to 100 pounds).
 If you are using cemented stone or concrete to retain the terraces in the slope, form weep holes in the bottom of the wall.

 High retaining walls have the greatest risk of failure.
 As the retaining wall height increases, the force trying to topple the wall increases by a large factor.
 For example, if you double the height of a wall, the tipping force can increase by a factor of three or four times.